Skip to Content

 Our Club Double Room at Fawsley Hall Country House Hotel

-Our room was in country house style with pink and blue curtains and matching half corona over the bed, with a lovely Winterhalter style lady looking down on us and a carved limed oak armoire for a wardrobe.
+Our room at Fawsley Hall was in country house style with pink and blue curtains and matching half corona over the bed, with a lovely Winterhalter style lady looking down on us and a carved limed oak armoire for a wardrobe.

 The bathroom was almost as large as the bedroom, with room for a bath and a free-standing shower, and decorated in the same traditional style with creams, pinks and blues.
 The heating in the bathroom was sauna-like and did not seem to respond to fiddling with the controls, but we were able to throw open the sash windows to keep the temperature manageable.

-While he dozed, I decided to try out the hotel spa facilities and very nice they were too – only recently opened and housed in one of the old stone outbuildings.
-I tested out one of the running machines in the gym, overlooking an enclosed garden with a small steaming hot pool.
+While hubbie dozed, I decided to try out the hotel spa facilities and very nice they were too.
+Only recently opened, they are housed in one of the old stone outbuildings.
+I tested out one of the running machines in the gym.
+It overlooked an enclosed garden with a small steaming hot pool.

-After half an hour on the treadmill, I’d only managed to run off 300 calories, which I reckoned would barely get me a cappuccino and a couple of biscuits, so I returned to the room to rouse dearly beloved and dragged him back to try out the pool.
+After half an hour on the treadmill, I’d only managed to run off 300 calories.
+I reckoned this would barely get me a cappuccino and a couple of biscuits.
+So, I returned to the room to drag hubbie back to try out the pool.

-It was just big enough for a few gentle lengths, before we settled into the steam room and sauna to relax some more.
-The only thing I could fault was the lack of shampoo and conditioner in the changing rooms, which meant I had to wash my hair again on my return to the room before dinner.
+It was just big enough for a few gentle lengths.
+Later we settled into the steam room and sauna to relax some more.
+The only thing I could fault was the lack of shampoo and conditioner in the changing rooms.
+This meant I had to wash my hair again on my return to the room before dinner.

 The Great Hall at Fawsley Hall by candle-light